Gainsight NXT - Articles Impacted due to July, 2023 Release

 Note: To enable the New Playbook features, admins need to click the Checkout the New Playbook button on the Call to Action Admin page.

 The playbook page has three tabs, Global, Company, and Relationship.
 You can create a Playbook at Global, Company, or Relationship levels.
 When you create a Playbook at the Global level, the playbook is automatically created even on Company and Relationship level.
 However, when you create a Playbook on Company or Relationship, the playbook remains limited only to that entity and is not applicable to other entities.

 Gainsight provides you few out of the box templates.
-You can use these as-is, or edit them as needed, and apply them to CTAs manually or via the rules engine.
+You can use these as it is, or edit them as needed, and apply them to CTAs manually or via the rules engine.

 Create a Playbook

 To create a new playbook:

 - Navigate to Administration > Playbook.